TechsCode-Team/UltraPunishmentsWiki/features/index.md

 # Main features of Ultra Punishments
 <br>

-Here are all the default features from Ultra Punishments.
+Here are all the features from Ultra Punishments.
 <br>

 * **`Punishment Templates`**